Root Cause Analysis (RCA)

 Root Cause Analysis: Ensure Lightning Doesn’t Strike Twice

 Failures happen in every manufacturing process, but the important thing is to ensure they don’t happen the same way twice.
-Root cause analysis (RCA) eliminates the possibility of repeated failure—attacking both the mechanical causes of failure and the systems allowing failures to emerge.

 Manufacturers across almost every industry experience a vast demand for products, meaning facilities, workers, and machines are being pushed to maximize output.
 That increases the likelihood of process failures and the consequences when they occur.
 Despite the push for speed, however, organizations cannot hurry the root cause analysis process.